JanEricNitschke/dreamberd-interpreter/README.md

 $ pip install "dreamberd[globals]"
 ```

-Each of these commands installs DreamBerd with the respective dependencies. `input` installs the `pynput` package and allows the use of `after` statements and event watchers. `globals` installs `PyGithub` and allows you to declare `const const const` variables that are publically stored using GitHub.
+Each of these commands installs DreamBerd with the respective dependencies. `input` installs the `pynput` package and allows the use of `after` statements and event watchers. `globals` installs `PyGithub` and allows you to declare `const const const` variables that are publicly stored using GitHub.
 Note: to use the latter, you must enter a [Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) in the `GITHUB_ACCESS_TOKEN` environment variable.

 ## Usage